GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/03.421-430/02.I-Think-When-I-Read-That-Sweet-Story/docs.md

 ---
+title: |
-title: 422.
-I Think When I Read That Sweet Story
+    422. I Think When I Read That Sweet Story - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 422.
+I Think When I Read That Sweet Story.
+I think when I read that sweet story of old, When Jesus was here among men, How He called little children as lambs to His fold, I should like to have been with Him then.
+    keywords:  |
-    keywords: Church Hymnal, I Think When I Read That Sweet Story, I think, when I read that sweet story of old,
+        Church Hymnal 1941, adventhymnals, advent hymnals, I Think When I Read That Sweet Story, I think, when I read that sweet story of old.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 422. I THINK WHEN I READ THAT SWEET STORY
+####  Church Hymnal 1941,

 ```txt
 1.